Issue BriefSep 29, 2020

 The coronavirus crisis highlights the unique challenges of North African countries

 By Karim Mezran, Alessia Melcangi, Emily Burchfield, and Zineb Riboua

 It is important to monitor the evolution of the coronavirus pandemic, its effects on each North Africa system, and the debate between government elites and masses to better understand the situation in these countries and the long-term implications of the health crisis.

-Emily Burchfield is an assistant director at the Atlantic Council’s Middle East Programs, where she manages a wide range of projects aimed at promoting peace and security through scholarship and engagement.
-Her research focuses primarily on civil conflict, its regional implications, and its impact on US foreign policy.
+Emily Burchfield was an assistant director at the Atlantic Council’s Middle East Programs, where she managed a wide range of projects aimed at promoting peace and security through scholarship and engagement.
+Her research focused primarily on civil conflict, its regional implications, and its impact on US foreign policy.
 She is currently pursuing a Master’s in Security Studies at Georgetown University’s Walsh School of Foreign Service.
 She holds a Bachelor of Arts in Political Science and International Relations and a minor in Middle East Studies from the University of California, San Diego.
 Previously a program assistant at the Atlantic Council focusing on Syria, she also has experience as a researcher focused on political, security, and humanitarian developments in Iraq, and working with Syrian and Iraqi refugees in both Jordan and the United States.
 She has co-authored and edited Atlantic Council reports including The MENA Region: A Great Power Competition, The Future of Northeast Syria, and The Arc of Crisis in the MENA Region.
 A frequent contributor to Atlantic Council blogs MENASource and SyriaSource, her analysis has also been published in World Politics Review, RealClearDefense, The National Interest, Georgetown Security Studies Review, and regional outlets.